clojurestream/kit-workshop/README.md

 Hato uses the JDK11 HTTP client in each HTTP request it sends.
 The best practice for this is to define a client ahead of time and use that client for all relevant requests.
 While Kit offers the [kit-hato](https://clojars.org/io.github.kit-clj/kit-hato) library, for sake of practice we will build ours from scratch here and hook it up to our routes.

-Let's create a new namespace, `hato`.
 We'll refer to the documentation in [hato](https://github.com/gnarroway/hato) to find the API to create a client.
 We'll reference `hato.client` as `hc`.
 Let's quickly test this in the REPL that we can create a new client.

 ```clojure
 (def c (hc/build-http-client {}))